12 Industrials Stocks Moving In Thursday's Pre-Market Session - Benzinga

 Losers

-- Wilhelmina International WHLM stock declined by 4.11% to $4.56.
-The market value of their outstanding shares is at $23.5 million.
+- Art's-Way Manufacturing ARTW shares declined by 3.37% to $2.87.
+The market value of their outstanding shares is at $13.2 million.
+See Also: www.benzinga.com/money/best-industrials-stocks/

 This article was generated by Benzinga's automated content engine and reviewed by an editor.